joed7/Python/syntax.md

    statements
    return [expression]
 ```
 Function definition begins with the keyword `def` followed by functionname and an optional parameter list separated by commas.
-Inside the function body, we write python statements followed by a option return statement.
+Inside the function body, we write python statements followed by an optional return statement.

 ```
 def fac(n):